GoodDisplay/.github/profile/README.md

 You've gotta take this GITHUB thing more seriously.
 And, it's not yet an organization account with it's EPD example libraries out-dated with no one instilling with blood, time, energy to take good care of it...

-So, after taking Martin Fasani's good advice, (https://github.com/martinberlin) to open one here to keep up with MODERNIZATION just like many other good companies are doing right the moment!!!
+So, after taking Martin Fasani's good advice, (https://github.com/martinberlin) we opened up one here to keep up with MODERNIZATION just like many other good companies are doing right the moment!!!
 Hoorray!
 Finally!

 <br/>